IntegratePayments/Integrate-Payments-Payment-API-Node.js/README.md

 If a developer uses Collect.js then the following parameters (ccnumber, ccexp, cvv) will need to be replaced with "payment_token"
 If using Collect.js a Public tokenization key will need to be created in our UAT environment first and published on a website or web application to generate a "payment_token" from the end user cardholder data which will need to be inputted and captured using Collect.js and then passed through our Payment API.

-A developer will need to create a private "security_key" to use the Payment API which can be created in our public Sandbox by going into the settings and then clicking the security key link.
+A developer will need to create a private "security_key" to use the Payment API which can be created in our public Sandbox by going into the settings tab and then clicking the security key link.

 PUBLIC SANDBOX : https://www.integratepayments.com/payment-integration-platform